Lionel Messi scores again, Inter Miami tops Philadelphia 4-1 to make Leagues Cup final - WTOP News

 The rest was almost incidental.

 Jordi Alba and Josef Martinez also scored in the first half for Miami, and David Ruiz scored in the second.
-Miami will play in the Leagues Cup championship game Saturday against either Nashville or Mexican club Monterrey.
+Miami will play in the Leagues Cup championship game Saturday against Nashville, which beat Mexican club Monterrey 2-0 later Tuesday night.

 Alejandro Bedoya scored in the second half for Philadelphia.